 · understand and follow simple oral and written instructions

 · make minor repairs and adjustments to building fixtures and equipment

 · exercise care in the use of cleaning materials for different types of building surfaces

-· work in a standing position under conditions of high temperature and humidity if required by assignment
+· work in a standing position under conditions of low or high temperature and humidity if required by assignment

 · learn the operation of laundry machines including washers, tumblers, steam presses, and flatwork ironers if required by assignment

 · learn the safety precautions necessary in laundry operations if required by assignment

 · work harmoniously with fellow workers and others

 MINIMUM ACCEPTABLE TRAINING AND EXPERIENCE (The following statement represents the minimum training and experience standards which will be used to admit or reject applicants for tests.
 Applications submitted by candidates for this class will be reviewed based on training and experience requirements as approved on 1/12.)

 Education equivalent to completion of the eighth school grade.